sissi9903/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Extract only the measurements on the mean and standard deviation for each variable
 6. Name the activities in the data set with descriptive activity names
 7. Create an independent tidy dataset that consists of the average value of each variable for each subject and activity pair.
-8. Write the data set to the tidy_data.txt file.
+8. Write the data set to the tidy.txt file.